load the library

 When directly reading all metadata into one table, you may encounter mixed data types.
 In the metadata, there are three data types:

-• String: This category covers fields like Name, Pegelnummer, and others.
+. - String: This category covers fields like

-• Date: Date values are present in columns like Datum von and Datum bis.
+, and others. - Date: Date values are present in columns like

 In a data frame (tibble), columns must have the same data type.
 Consequently, R will automatically convert them to a single data type, which is typically string.